Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing: Results for LASSO Reconstruction

 \subsection{Numerical Examples}

 Having obtained the theoretical performance of various matrix ensembles, we now examine the behavior of the MSE in some chosen setups numerically.
 First we consider the case of uniform density and the MSE of reconstruction as a function of the tuning parameter $\lambda$, as shown in Fig.~\ref{fig:example1}.
 The solid lines depict the performances of row-orthogonal and standard Gaussian setups, as given by Examples~\ref{example:row-orthogonal}~and~\ref{example:Gauss}.
-The markers, on the other hand, correspond to the result obtained by Rangan~etal.~\cite[Section~V-B]{Rangan-Fletcher-Goyal-2012} and Example~\ref{example:Tortho_unif} given in this paper.
-As expected, the solid lines and markers match perfectly.
-Comparing the two curves it is clear that the orthogonal constructions provide superior MSE performance compared to the standard Gaussian setup.
+The markers, on the other hand, correspond to the result obtained by Rangan~et~al.~\cite[Section~V-B]{Rangan-Fletcher-Goyal-2012} and Example~\ref{example:Tortho_unif} given in this paper.
+As expected, the solid lines and markers match perfectly although the analytical results are represented in a completely different form.
+It is important to notice, however, that we plot here the MSE (in decibels) while normalized mean square error (in decibels) $\mse/\rho$ is used in \cite{Rangan-Fletcher-Goyal-2012}.
+Also, the definition of signal-to-noise ratio $\mathsf{SNR}_{0}$ there would correspond to value $\rho /\sigma^{2}$ in this paper.
+Comparing the two curves in Fig.~\ref{fig:example1} makes it clear that the orthogonal constructions provide superior MSE performance compared to the standard Gaussian setup.
 It is also worth pointing out that the optimal value of $\lambda$ depends on the choice of the matrix ensemble.

-A couple of remarks are, however, in place.
-Firstly, the form of the two result for the Gaussian case are completely different.
-The solution provided in Example~\ref{example:Gauss} requires solving two parameters from two coupled fixed point equations with one special function, namely, the standard $Q$-function.
-The result in \cite[Section~V-B]{Rangan-Fletcher-Goyal-2012} requires also the solution of two coupled fixed point equations but with expectations and probabilities that are not given in ``closed form''.
-Secondly, we plot here the MSE (in decibels) while normalized mean square error (in decibels) $\mse/\rho$ is used in \cite{Rangan-Fletcher-Goyal-2012}.
-Also, the definition of signal-to-noise ratio $\mathsf{SNR}_{0}$ there would correspond to value $\rho /\sigma^{2}$ in this paper.